Questions to ask a wedding photographer

 4. Can I see full galleries of weddings you’ve done in the past?

 This is a great way to get a better sense of how an entire wedding day can look from the photographer you’re talking to.
 I see a lot of websites with a simple ‘best of’ type of portfolio which can give you insight into a photographer’s style.
 However, what do the other 99% of the wedding day photos look like?
-It’s a good idea to do a bit of a deeper dive to ensure the photographer has the consistency and quality throughout the entire day and isn’t showing only a few of the best photos from each wedding.
+Some photographers prefer only natural light so what do the reception images look like?
+Some photographers are great with the wedding couple portraits but how about those authentic candid moments?
+It’s a good idea to do a bit of a deeper dive to ensure the photographer has consistency and quality throughout the entire day and isn’t showing only a few of the best photos from each wedding.

 5. How do you tend to work on the wedding day?

 This is a great question because you’ll get a bit more insight into the personality of your photographer as one of the people you’ll be around most on the wedding day.
-Do you think you’ll like someone more outgoing that’s going to talk with you all day, insert themselves into the action or a photographer that’s a bit more introverted, laid back and will blend into the background when necessary.
+Do you think you’ll like someone more outgoing that’s going to talk with you all day and insert themselves into the action, or a photographer that’s a bit more introverted, unobtrusive, laid back, and will blend into the background when necessary?
 Reading plenty of reviews also gives you more information on this from past clients.

 More than anything this is about professionalism.
 I know some photographers say because they are running around all day they wear something comfortable but professional and I know a lot of photographers who blend in and work perfectly fine with a suit.
 If you have a preference as to how your vendors look at your wedding this might be important to you.
 See some BTS (behind the scenes) of me working weddings at the bottom of my about me page.

 Again this goes back to the level of professionalism and experience of the photographer you’re meeting with.
 Do they have a system in place to make reviewing and signing the contract easy?
 How about paying the retainer to hold the date, is that something you can do simply with a credit card?
-I don’t know about you but I want all the credit card rewards points with any large purchase.
+I don’t know about you but I want all the credit card rewards points with any large purchase!
+My system allows you to easily review and sign the contract electronically and then pay the retainer with your credit card.
+Super easy.

 Less common questions, that have kept me on my toes: